Contact the GG Archives

-SS Admiral Collection
+SS Admiral Archival Collection

 Ephemera for the SS Admiral of the Vanderbilt European Steamship Line includes a very rare Steerage Passage Contract from 1854.